 After graduating, Michael began working on a Ph.D. in philosophy at the University of Kansas.
 He primarily focuses on well-being, medieval philosophy, and the natural law tradition of ethics.
 In addition to his studies, he taught undergraduate courses such as Introduction to Philosophy, Philosophical Issues in Religion, Symbolic Logic ,and Western Civilization.

 In the summer of 2016, Michael added law to his studies by enrolling at the University of Kansas School of Law.
 He received CALI awards in Torts, Property, and Civil procedure, and received the Payne & Jones Lawyering Skills award for his 1L Open Memo.
-As the 1L representative for the St. Thomas More Society, Michael organized an event focused on the intersection of faith and the legal profession, which brought together people from KU Law, other graduate students, undergraduates, and the members of the wider community.
-In the summer of 2017, Michael will work as a summer associate at Shook, Hardy & Bacon in Kansas City, Missouri.
+In his 2L year, Michael received a CALI award for Administrative Law.

 Michael worked for Shook, Hardy & Bacon in the summers of 2017 and 2018.
 Now in his third year of law school, Michael is the president of the St. Thomas More Society and is the Executive Note and Comment Editor of the Kansas Law Review.
 He is also an intern at the United States Attorney’s Office for the District of Kansas.

 Michael is also excited to announce that, after graduating law school, he will be clerking for Judge Steven Grasz on the 8th Circuit in Omaha.

 Michael and his wife Erin welcomed their third child, Julia Catherine, into their home in May 2018.
 Their twin two-year old daughters, Margaret and Elizabeth are very good “big sisters.”